 Verizon has the most extensive coverage of any U.S. network.
-While Verizon beats AT&T in terms of coverage, AT&T still covers the overwhelming majority of Americans.
+A few years ago, Verizon had a significant edge on AT&T in terms of square miles covered, but AT&T has gradually narrowed that gap.
+While Verizon is usually a better option for people that spend a lot of time in remote and rural areas, AT&T still covers the overwhelming majority of Americans.

 You can check coverage in your area using interactive coverage maps on the network operators’ websites:

 If you’re looking for coverage from Verizon or AT&T but don’t want to pay the typical high rates, there are lower cost carriers that run on top of both networks.
 I particularly recommend Visible and US Mobile.

 Both carriers run over Verizon’s network.
 Both offer unlimited plans starting at just $25 per month (and you don’t need a multi-line plan to get that rate).

 AT&T Vs. Verizon – Coverage Critic’s Maps